silviagara/Personal-AI-Projects/README.md

 # DocCleaner

-DocCleaner is a lightweight utility I built during my OPIT Master’s thesis to preprocess HR and policy documents for use in RAG systems.
+DocCleaner is a lightweight utility I built during my capstone project to preprocess HR and policy documents for use in RAG systems.
 It converts messy PDFs (including those with screenshots, icons, or symbols) into **clean, text-first PDFs** that are easier for downstream agents (e.g. Copilot Studio, LangChain apps) to process.

 ✨ Features